minvws/nl-covid19-data-dashboard/packages/cms/src/elements/NOTES.md

 for lokalize texts.
 Lokalize text documents are stored with opaque ids so they do not clash with the element ids.

-If we manage to clean up lokalize structure is becomes possible to join the element configurations with their text properties.
+If we manage to clean up the lokalize structure it becomes possible to join the element configurations with their text properties.
 Either in app logic, or by migrating the text strings to actually live with the element objects in the CMS.